uppalavanna/uppalavanna.github.io/index.md

 * Sundays 3.00pm-4.30pm weekly at PHIVE foyer. **Individual meditation and dhamma guidance** slot (women only) to meet with Ayya Suvira.
 Standard appointment time is 15 minutes, booking required.
 Email [uppalavannarama.sangha@gmail.com](mailto:uppalavannarama.sangha@gmail.com)

-## Visiting & (No) Meal Policy
+## Visiting & House Dana Policy

-There is no visitation without a prior appointment.
-Please contact us to make an appointment.

-Please note that Ayya Suvira and visiting sangha have not accepted dana bookings, i.e. with the sole purpose of meal donation, or meal invitations since 2021.
-There is no fixed alms-route time or location (alms-route may vary without notice).
+Please note that the sangha's ability to take bookings outside of the advertised public times is limited and at sangha discretion.
+The residence is closed to the general public.

 ## Contact